hci-lab-um/heuristics-for-test-tool-design/About-the-research/About-the-research.md

 </details>

-[Preprints of published papers are listed here](preprints.md) and a summary of the research journey story so far is below.

 <details close>
 <summary>Click for Story Through the Research </summary>

 ###	Story Through the Research

-Links to the published versions of the papers are below, and you can also [download a preprint draft](preprints.md) if you cannot access the publishers' libraries.

 **Stories about experiences with test tools:** In the initial stage of the research we went out to industry with a simple question “tell me a story about your experiences with test tools” via interviews, surveys and workshops, and was startled by the results.
 These were:
 1. Testers’ lived experience is adversely affected by poor tools (Papers: “[Stuck in Limbo with Magical Solutions](https://www.scitepress.org/Link.aspx?doi=10.5220/0009091801950202)” and “[Scared, Frustrated and Quietly Proud](https://dl.acm.org/doi/abs/10.1145/3452853.3452872)”).